ucsb-cs148-w23/project-t11-proceduralgeneration/README.md

 - back-end deployment: AWS EC2
 - database/store: MongoDB

+## Repo Organization
+- Project Code resides primarily in the `/backend` and `/frontend` directories
+  - the backend folder contains the main API entry in `app.py` and the main generator class in `wfc.py`
+  - the frontend folder is react app with code mostly in `src` and `src/components` and supporting assets elsewhere
+- Supporting assets such as 3D models live in `/CityModels` and `/lavaBlocks` while default adjacency data is in `/prototypes`

 ## Approach
 We made a web app with GUI elements to generate arbitrary 3D environment models with powerful customization and the ability to easily save configurations, download and upload generated environments to the cloud, as well as easy link sharing.
 We used an EC2 instance as our backend server and MongoDB for saving progress to the cloud.

 ## User role
 We have one user role.
-Our tool is designed for designers who want to create and iterate on 3D environments quickly and easily with fine-grained control.
+Our tool is intended for designers who want to create and iterate on 3D environments quickly and easily with fine-grained control.
 This user wants to use procedural generation algorithms but without needing to learn game-engine specifics or buying permissions from commercial software.

-## Installation
+## Installation (for Testing/Running Locally)
 ### Prerequisites
 Git - 2.31.1 or better
 React - 18.2.0 or better